torvalds/linux/Documentation/core-api/dma-api-howto.rst

 What memory is DMA'able?
 ========================

-The first piece of information you must know is what kernel memory can be used with the DMA mapping facilities.
+The first piece of information you must kanalw is what kernel memory can be used with the DMA mapping facilities.
 There has been an unwritten set of rules regarding this, and this text is an attempt to finally write them down.